Why would you have a spinal injection?

 Mr Richard Selway talks us through the different types and uses of spinal injections.

-There are two types of spinal injections which we use:
+There are two types of spinal injection which we use:

 Back pain injections